 And so how should you, today, apply all of this to your life as you continue to wait on God to do that certain something in your life?
 Allow me to suggest two ways.
 First, You should consider the possibility that your waiting has more to do with others than it does you.
 The mere fact that God is making you wait doesn’t necessarily mean that it’s all somehow your fault.
 I suppose it could mean that, depending upon your situation, but it doesn’t have to mean that.
 Instead, it might just be that God is sorting some things out in the lives of others in your orbit.

-Second, If you know that you know that you know that God has promised you something in your life, hang in there with Him and keep expecting the fulfillment of that promise until you receive it.
-Never forget that it’s always too soon to stop believing, and today is not the day to give up hope.
+Second, If you know that God has promised you something in your life, hang in there with Him and keep expecting the fulfillment of that promise until you receive it.
+Never forget that it’s always too soon to stop believing.
 The Israelites in Egypt got no warning whatsoever that Moses was going to hit town one day with their deliverance as his destiny, but suddenly there he stood with Aaron (Exodus 4:27-31).
 What had changed?
 Had the Israelites finally somehow stumbled upon just the right words in prayer?
 Nope.
 Had they finally managed to do everything God wanted them to do?
 Nope.
 Had they finally perfected their faith?
 Certainly not (as Moses would come to learn all too well).
-What had changed was the fact that God’s time-clock had finally struck midnight and it was time to begin a new season in the nation’s history.
+What had changed was the fact that God’s time clock had finally struck midnight and it was time to begin a new season in the nation’s history.

 Here’s hoping that your clock is about to strike midnight like that.
 But before it does you should make sure that you know how to handle the deliverance.
 The best advice I can give you is to follow the Israelites’ example.
 The Bible says:

 So the people of Israel believed; and when they heard that the Lord had visited the children of Israel and that He had looked on their affliction, then they bowed their heads and worshiped.
 (Exodus 4:31, NKJV)